davisjam/vuln-regex-detector/src/validate/README.md

 The `check-regex-support.pl` driver accepts (in JSON):
 - 'language' (of interest)
-- 'pattern' (regex)
+- 'pattern' (regex pattern)
+- ['input'] (string) -- by default we use "a"

-It prints a summary in JSON to STDOUT.
+It prints a summary in JSON to STDOUT, including the match behavior.

 The `validate-vuln.pl` driver accepts (in JSON):
 - 'language' (of interest)